 Women of childbearing age should not become pregnant during the first 18- to 24- months after weight loss surgery.
 Pregnancy places extra demands on your body and increases the chances for fetal damage.

 Although the short-term effects of weight loss surgery are well understood, there are still questions to be answered about the long-term effects on nutrition and body systems.
 Nutritional deficiencies that occur over the course of many years still need to be studied.
-Over time, patients need periodic checks for Vitamin B12, folate and iron levels.
-Your Loma Linda Bariatric surgery team will help you through this.
-You will see our dietician at 2-weeks, 6-weeks and 3-months along with your surgical post up visits, to make sure that you are achieving the health that you are seeking.
+Over time, patients need periodic checks for vitamin levels.
+You will see our dietician at 2-weeks, 6-weeks and 3-months along with your surgical post up visits, to make sure that you are nutritionally optimized.
 Additionally, we want to make sure that you are in touch with your primary care physician, who our team will also be communicating with throughout your recovery period.

 The Weight Loss Surgery Program holds a monthly support group that is free and open to everyone.
-This is a great place to talk about your personal and medical issues.
+This is a great place to ask questions and get support from other weight loss surgery patients.
 We know weight loss surgery will not fix the issues that years of morbid obesity might have caused.
 Support groups help patients heal both spiritually and mentally.
 Support is critical to success.